 Image Marketing produces on commercial-grade printing equipment.
-Any artwork files that you submit must originate either in a Vector-based application such as Adobe Illustrator or Corel Draw, or be high resolution Bitmapped from Adobe Photoshop.
-Typically the files are saved as PDF, but may also be submitted in Illustrator or Photoshop.
+Any artwork files that you submit must originate either in a Vector-based application such as Adobe Illustrator or Corel Draw, or be high resolution raster/bitmapped from Adobe Photoshop.
+Frequently files are saved as PDF, but may also be submitted in their native applications of Illustrator or Photoshop.

 Make certain that you check these requirements before sending us your file.